samertm/weather_study/INSTALLATION_INSTRUCTIONS/install_2_database.md

  1. Get an API key for Open Weather Map at http://openweathermap.org/appid.
 Store the key in a file called `owm_api.ignore` in the `DATA/` directory.
 It will be read from there when API calls are made; no copies of the key should be visible in your public repository.
 Files ending in `.ignore` are marked in `.gitignore` as not to be pushed to the repository, so your API-key will remain private.

- 1. Set up SQLite3 database:
+ 1. Make sure `sqlite3` is installed and then set up a SQLite3 database:

         sqlite3 weather_data_OWM.db < CODE/DB_SCRIPTS/create_weather_OWM_db.sql